Sesame Noodles with Spicy Peanut Sauce

-I use whole wheat spaghetti to make these delicious Whole Wheat Sesame Noodles with Spicy Peanut Sauce.
-Use Pasta Recipes to find more low-glycemic recipes like this one.
+I use whole wheat spaghetti to make these delicious Sesame Noodles with Spicy Peanut Sauce and this is a WOW!
+Use more vegetables and less spaghetti to make a lower-carb version.

-If you normally come to my blog from Pinterest or Facebook, or from a link somewhere on the web, you may have never seen the Kalyn’s Kitchen home page where there are three photos that display a rotating selection of recipes from the Low-Carb, Keto, and Low-Glycemic sections of the recipe index.
-The section for Low-Glycemic recipes is where you’ll find things like these Whole Wheat Sesame Noodles with Spicy Peanut-Sriracha Sauce; a recipe I first discovered on a blog called Everything Rachel Ray back in 2008.
+If you normally come to my blog from Pinterest or Facebook, or from a link somewhere on the web, you may have never seen the Kalyn’s Kitchen home page where there are three photos that display a rotating selection of recipes from the Low-Carb, Keto, and Meatless sections of the recipe index.
+The section for meatless recipes is where you’ll find things like these Sesame Noodles with Spicy Peanut Sauce; a recipe I first discovered on a blog called Everything Rachel Ray back in 2008.

 Since then I’ve made this a few times, and I finally managed to take some better photos.
 I make this with my favorite Garofalo Organic Whole Wheat Spaghetti and through the years I’ve adapted the original recipe into one with a lot more veggies and less pasta so it’s a bit more carb-conscious.
 And I LOVE the spicy Peanut-Sriracha sauce used in this recipe, and if whole spaghetti is just too many carbs for you, I’ve also used this Sriracha-peanut sauce on Zucchini Noodles, which is equally delicious!